 Security and privacy are of the utmost importance when it comes to the matter of personal healthcare software.
 Unlike other applications, medical software protection should not only act against possible cyber attacks but also work following the requirements of current legislation.
 Your future application must comply with international and national privacy requirements that determine the rules for working with medical data.

 During healthcare app development in the USA, you will mainly have to obtain certifications through the Health Insurance Portability and Accountability Act (HIPAA) whose purpose of existence is to ensure patient data protection.

-It’s important that all of the patient-related information traveled only through the encrypted channels.
-Developers working on medical mobile apps should ensure that they follow certain standards and keep track of the latest requirements.
-Not long ago, Google encouraged mobile app developers to implement encryption for all data generated by their apps on users’ devices, especially if they use external storage vulnerable to hacking.
+It’s important that all of the patient-related information travels only through encrypted channels.
+Developers working on mobile medical apps should ensure that they follow certain standards and keep track of the latest requirements.
+Every day, more than 7 million unencrypted data records are being compromised, so it’s up to you to keep your customers safe.
+The company’s reputation is at stake.